 After a long, painful recovery, she borrowed money to bail herself out of jail.
 She pled guilty and received a suspended sentence.
 Simpson then returned to California and back into obscurity.7

 Both Georgia Hopley and Daisy Simpson served the Prohibition Bureau.
 But both did so in different ways.
 And both came from very different backgrounds.
 Hopley’s father was a newspaper publisher and her brother was a senator.
-On the other hand, Simpson’s family appears to have been of very modest accomplishment and means.
+On the other hand, Simpson’s family appears to have been of very modest means.

 After their service with the Prohibition Bureau they followed very different paths.
 Georgia Hopley continued with civic activities.
 Daisy Simpson sank into anonymity.